tybens/leilanibender.com/blog/content/escape_analysis.md

 GraalVM will of course run Escape Analysis for any Truffle language.
 They call it "partial escape analysis", which is what was described in Pypy where the allocation is delayed, or only run at the point of escape.
 See [the paper on this](http://www.ssw.uni-linz.ac.at/Research/Papers/Stadler14/Stadler2014-CGO-PEA.pdf ).

 Hotspot (Java compiler) of course also does escape analysis, though I get the impression that it's not as "partial" as newer JITs (this may be biased since I can find papers about newer JITs going "haha i am better than hotspot" but not Hotspot going "excuse me my escape analysis is actually great").
-One could probably run some tests with JVM backed languages like Java or Scala!
-Hotspot introduced a concept of flow sensitive vs flow insensitive escape analysis
+One could probably run some tests with JVM backed languages like Java or Scala.

 OCaml does not do escape analysis, but will do things that are more like the constant propagation I talked about with LLVM.
-OCaml is garbage collected, but it is very well garbage collected and Escape Analysis did not help much ([see thread](https://inbox.ocaml.org/caml-list/1254277202.4888153.1523892717467.JavaMail.zimbra@inria.fr/))
+OCaml is garbage collected, but it is very well garbage collected (omg goals) and Escape Analysis did not help much ([see thread](https://inbox.ocaml.org/caml-list/1254277202.4888153.1523892717467.JavaMail.zimbra@inria.fr/))

 ```ocaml
 let foo p x =